Kayaking Silver Springs

 The raw beauty of the Silver River is unlike any other in Florida, and what better way to experience it, than with a kayaking tour.
 Wildlife is at almost every turn, and old props from attractions dating back to the 1930,s are still standing along the beautiful Kings Trail which harbors a replica of Fort King, named after Colonel William King, commander Florida’s fourth infantry and the first governor of the provisional West Florida region.
 The original Fort King located just a few miles down the road, was eventually turned into the court house for Ocala.
 A town was born!

 The mammoth spring of Silver Springs is a first magnitude spring, which means that it pumps out a minimum of one hundred cubic feet per second.
 The springs water shed is roughly 1,700.square miles, or about 1 million acres.
-Silver Springs is the largest spring formation in the world, capable of pumping 500 million gallons of water a day., unfortunately with all the development, and ground pumping in the area, the springs is experiencing a decline in water flow.
-Hollywood movies and series relics can be seen throughout our kayak tours and kayak rental route like the one above of the 1960 series I Spy, staring Bill Cosby.
+Silver Springs is the largest spring formation in the world, capable of pumping 500 million gallons of water a day.
+Hollywood movies and series relics can be seen throughout our kayak tours and kayak rental route.

 These are just a few of the fun facts that our kayaking tour touches base on.
-So come on, sit back and enjoy the natural wonder of Silver Springs with an amazing kayak tour!
+So come on, sit back and enjoy the natural wonder of Silver Springs with an amazing kayak tour or rental.

 Silver Springs is one of the few places in Florida that Rhesus Macaque monkeys live wild along the shore line.
 These monkeys were introduced by a concessioner to highlight his very popular jungle cruise back in the mid 1930’s.
 They were put on a Island named Cypress Island, and the concessioner was going to call it monkey Island.
 What he did not know is the monkeys were excellent swimmers, and quickly swam away.
 They can now be seen throughout the park, and the Ocklawaha river basin.